 Interview by Mike Aylward

-Mike: How would you define your music to somebody who has never heard your new music?
+Mike: How would you define your sound to a newcomer to your music?

 Mike: What types of music and which musicians/groups influenced you growing up?

-Mike: How did growing up in small town Pennsylvania influence your music?
+Mike: How did growing up in Toronto influence your music?

-Mike: Which do you prefer, recording/producing or live performance?
+Mike: Which do you prefer, writing/recording or live performance?

 Mike: Whose music are you listening to right now?

-Mike: How has new technology affected how you deliver your musical message?
+Mike: How do you think new technology has affected how you deliver your musical message to the world?

 Mike: What is a musical goal that you would still like to achieve?